raspberrypilearning/temperature-log/worksheet.md

 # Temperature Log

-The BCM2835 System on a Chip of the Raspberry Pi has a temperature sensor that can be used to measure its temperature simply from the command line, giving information on how much heat the chip has generated because of its operation, and - in more extreme cases - giving some information about the temperature of the environment.
-This project's aim is to create a simple shell script that can run automatically as you boot up your Raspberry Pi, take measurements from the temperature sensor at given intervals and write them into log files that can be viewed later.
+The BCM2835 system on a chip (SoC) of the Raspberry Pi has a temperature sensor that can be used to measure its temperature from the command line.
+It can provide information on how much heat the chip has generated during operation and also report on the temperature of the environment.
+This project's aim is to create a simple shell script that can run automatically as you boot up your Raspberry Pi, take measurements from the temperature sensor at given intervals, and write them into log files that can be viewed later.

 ![](images/bcm2835.jpg)